MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sign-in-sign-out.md

     - Use the SDK's `signIn(username)` method to start the sign-in flow.
     - The method's parameter, `username` is then email address you collect from the user.
-    - In most common scenario, the `signIn(username)` returns a result, `SignInResult.CodeRequired`, which indicates that the SDK expects the app to submit the OTP code sent to the user's emails address.
+    - In most common scenario, the `signIn(username)` returns a result, `SignInResult.CodeRequired`, which indicates that the SDK expects the app to submit the email one-time passcode sent to the user's emails address.
     - The `SignInResult.CodeRequired` object contains a new state reference, which we can retrieve through `actionResult.nextState`.
     - The new state gives us access to two new methods:
-        - `submitCode()` submits the OTP code that the app collects from the user.
+        - `submitCode()` submits the email one-time passcode that the app collects from the user.
-        - `resendCode()` resends the OTP code if the user doesn't receive the code.
+        - `resendCode()` resends the email one-time passcode if the user doesn't receive the code.

 ### Handle sign-in errors